-- 1 Cannoli cooking class.
+- 1 Cannoli making class.
 Tastings follow with coffee, juice and Sicilian sweet wine.

-- 1 Market Tour with Chef Lina, including tastings.
+- 1 Market Tour with Chef Lina with food tastings included.

 - 1 Capo Street Market Tour – with food tastings along the way including Sicilian street food, coffee and pastries in the covent with our Chef.